-When you travel to the Channel Islands, whether your final destination is Guernsey, Jersey or Alderney, the main modes of transport to get from London and the UK mainland to the Channel Islands are by the speedy Condor Catamaran, the Condor Ferry boat or to fly.
+When you travel to the Channel Islands, whether your final destination is Guernsey, Jersey, or Alderney, the main modes of transport to get from London and the UK mainland to the Channel Islands are by the speedy Condor Catamaran, the Condor Ferry boat or to fly.

-Last time we arrived this way into Guernsey, Dolphins greeted us, jumping out of the water alongside the boat.
+The last time we arrived this way into Guernsey, Dolphins greeted us, jumping out of the water alongside the boat.
 They were so close that you could see the water on their grey skin glittering in the sunshine.
 I can’t think of a better way to arrive than that!

 1. Condor Ferries Liberation To Guernsey